 The cursed Mushroom Tunnel of Picton

-Redbank Range Railway Tunnel is located in the small town of Picton, in the Macarthur Region of New South Wales, in Australia.
-It has seen its share of suicide, murder and accidental death.
-Over the years residents and tourists all report seeing a white flowing figure of a woman.
+Redbank Range Railway Tunnel is located in the small town of Picton, in the Macarthur Region of New South Wales, Australia.
+Over time, the tunnel has become a popular spot for photographers, urban explorers, and tourists seeking an offbeat experience.

 When was Mushroom Tunnel built?

-Commonly known as Picton Tunnel and Mushroom Tunnel, it was opened in February 1867.
+Commonly known as Picton Tunnel and later as Mushroom Tunnel, it was opened in February 1867.
 It was eventually closed to rail in 1919 when a new deviation line opened.
 It’s 180-metre (590 ft) long.
 Arms and ammunition were stored throughout its length, and at times, mustard gas tanks were also stored during World War II.
-Later it was used to commercially grow mushrooms.
+Later, it was used to commercially grow mushrooms.

 Is Mushroom Tunnel open?